Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

 with the Liouville operator $\mathcal{L}$ defined by

 and $\dot{\bfz} = \left(\dot{\bfp},\dot{\bfq}\right)$.
 Here and in the following, dots denote time derivatives.
-Given the equations of motion in~\eqref{eq: EqOfMotion} and the Hamiltonian of the system in~\eqref{eq: Hamiltonian}, the Liouville operator in \eqref{eq: LiouvilleOperator} becomes
+Given the equations of motion in~\eqref{eq: EqOfMotion} and the Hamiltonian of the system in~\eqref{eq: Hamiltonian}, the Liouville operator in \eqref{eq: LiouvilleOperator} becomes \Revision{

-We note that solution of \eqref{eq: Liouville} combined with \eqref{eq: HamiltonianLiouville} at all times is equivalent to solving the equations of motion~\eqref{eq: EqOfMotion} with \eqref{eq: Hamiltonian}~\citep{j2007statisticalEvans}.
-In general, such a solution requires a discretization of the $6N$-dimensional phase-space $\{\Gamma \subseteq\mathbb{R}^{6N} : \bfz \in \Gamma\}$ and of time for a system of $N$ atoms in 3D.
-To avoid such a computationally intensive discretization, we parametrize $f(\bfz, t)$ using the GPP approximation (detailed below), which yields the equations of motion of the mean phase-space coordinates and the respective fluctuation auto- and cross-correlations, categorized as phase-space or mean-field parameters.
+where $\{\cdot,\cdot\}$ defines the Poisson bracket~\citep{landau2013course}.} We note that \Revision{solving} \eqref{eq: Liouville} combined with \eqref{eq: HamiltonianLiouville} at all times is equivalent to solving the equations of motion~\eqref{eq: EqOfMotion} with \eqref{eq: Hamiltonian}~\citep{j2007statisticalEvans}.
+In general, \Revision{solving \eqref{eq: Liouville}} requires a discretization of the $6N$-dimensional phase space $\{\Gamma \subseteq\mathbb{R}^{6N} : \bfz \in \Gamma\}$ and of time for a system of $N$ atoms in 3D. \Revision{To avoid such a general discretization, which is computationally prohibitively expensive, one resorts to physically sensible approximations of the probability distribution $f\left(\bfz, t\right)$.
+One such approximation is the GPP ansatz discussed in Section~\ref{sec: GPP_generic},} which yields the equations of motion of the mean phase space coordinates and the respective fluctuation auto- and cross-correlations, categorized as phase space or mean-field parameters. \Revision{The derivation of such equations of motion is straightforward if the mean-field parameters can be identified as functions of moments of the random variable $\bfz$.
+However, a general framework for obtaining such equations of motion can be derived using the variational structure of the Liouville equation, as outlined below.